 Willamette University will procure all goods and services on the best terms and at the lowest overall cost consistent with an appropriate level of quality.
 Acquisition will be without favoritism and on a competitive basis, whenever practical, to obtain maximum value for each dollar expended.

-|Computer & Network Hardware, Software, Audio-Visual Equipment, and Telephone Equipment and mobile devices and any information technology services such as software and infrastructure as a service||WITS||To ensure that the purchase is compatible with other University software and equipment and meets pre-established minimum hardware configuration and quality requirements, can be properly supported, and are consistent with established policies and priorities for technology purchases (see below).|
+|Computer & Network Hardware, Software, Audio-Visual Equipment, and Telephone Equipment and mobile devices and any information technology services such as software and infrastructure as a service||WITS||To ensure that the purchase is compatible with other University software and equipment, meets pre-established minimum hardware configuration and quality requirements, can be properly supported, and are consistent with established policies and priorities for technology purchases (see below).|

 |Furniture||Purchasing||To ensure University standards and controls are maintained.|

-|Paper||Document Management||To ensure that environmental and sustainable requirements and goals are met|
+|Paper||Print Services||To ensure that environmental and sustainable requirements and goals are met.|

-|Willamette Logo Items||Marketing||To ensure that University standards are met and that the use of the University logo is appropriate.|
+|Willamette Logo Items||University Communications||To ensure that University standards are met and that the use of the University logo is appropriate.|

 Conflicts of Interest

 University purchasers should solicit bids for goods and services whenever it is to the benefit of the University to do so.
 The bidding process helps to ensure that Willamette University receives quality goods and services at the best price and terms.
-It is strongly encouraged that a minimum of three documented bids be obtained for all purchases totaling $25,000 or more.
-The exceptions to this requirement are for purchases from sole or single source vendors.
-Specific sponsored contracts/grants may require bids or justification for sole or single source for lesser amounts.
+It is good practice to obtain three or more quotes for purchases of $10,000 or more when feasible; it is strongly recommended for purchases of $25,000 or more.

-Sole Source Vendor – no other sources, other than the one recommended are available.
+Sole Source Vendor – no other sources, other than the one recommended, are available.